sdcondon/FlUnit/src/FlUnit.Documentation/wwwroot/md/roadmap.md

 This index info would need to be included in VSTest case serialization (see VSTest.TestDiscoverer and TestContainer).
 TestRun would need to then act accordingly (TBD whether it could/should execute once but split the results, or rerun) based on the metadata.
 Of course a gotcha here is that GivenEach.. doesn't have to return the same number of cases each time (which I maintain is good behaviour - allows for storage of cases in external media).
 Would need to handle that gracefully.
-Problems here: simply can't if target bitness differs.
+Problems here: simply can't if e.g. target bitness differs.
 Test code execution on test discovery probably not something to pursue, all things considered*

 Not going to do:
 - QoL: Perhaps `Then/AndOfReturnValue(rv => rv.ShouldBe..)` and `Then/AndOfGiven1(g => g.Prop.ShouldBe..)` for succinctness?
 No - Lambda discards work pretty well (to my eyes at least), and `OfGiven1`, `OfGiven2` is better dealt with via complex prereq objects